Not all runners need the latest technology in a running watch. Some runners just want a watch that tracks a route and basic data—nothing else!

-You can get advanced metrics for running—ground contact time, cadence, vertical oscillation, stride length, etc—as well as for cycling and swimming.
-If you are a swimmer, keep in mind that the heart rate monitor of this watch won’t work underwater.
+You can get advanced metrics for running—ground contact time, cadence, vertical oscillation, stride length, etc.—as well as for cycling and swimming.
+If you are a swimmer, keep in mind that this watch’s heart rate monitor won’t work underwater.

 - Monitor training load and recovery